 FREE: On the 22nd March, the DfE released guidance for schools on maintaining educational provision for vulnerable children.
 That is, those children who have a social worker or with an education, health and care (EHC) plan.

 Schools can save £1,000s with our membership options.
-We have over 50 webinars available immediately and 40 new webinars added every academic year.
+We have over 250 role-specific webinars and video courses available immediately and 50 added every academic year.